Kentucky Diminished Value Claims

 Below are answers to common questions about Kentucky diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Generally no, unless first party diminished value coverage is specifically included in the policy.
+Generally no, unless first-party diminished value coverage is specifically built into your policy.